 Among the researchers’ other key findings were that a majority of community members expressed fear, mistrust and anger toward the NYPD, with 63 percent of the 1,030 residents surveyed reporting that they felt targeted by police because of their age, race, sexual orientation, gender, employment or immigration status.
 Among the 54 percent of respondents who said their arrest and/or ticket was later dismissed in court, 52 percent said they felt depressed.

-“Our motto became … ‘We are not broken windows,’ meaning that these policies of aggressive policing renders whole communities subject to criminality,” says Dr. Brett Stoudt, an assistant professor and social-psychologist in the department of psychology at John Jay College, who is also member of the project.
-Stoudt was the 2012 recipient of the “Michelle Alexander Early Career Award for Scholarship and Service” from the Society for the Psychology Study of Social Issues.
+“Our motto became … ‘We are not broken windows,’ meaning that these policies of aggressive policing renders whole communities subject to criminality,” says Dr. Brett Stoudt, an assistant professor and social-psychologist in the Department of Psychology at John Jay College, who is also member of the project.

-“There was just a basic feeling like [residents] we[residents]g treated with respect, that they were being looked at already as a criminal before they had done anything wrong. … They were not being seen as human.”
+“There was just a basic feeling like [residents] were not being treated with respect, that they were being looked at already as a criminal before they had done anything wrong….
+They were not being seen as human.”